Telemetry

 Client-side

-In a browser context, spanId and traceId properties is not added to client logs, because of it will connect current SSR logs and all corresponding backend's logs for current browser session, which can leads to huge amount of logs and inefficient debugging.
+In a browser context, spanId and traceId properties are not added to all client logs automatically, because it would connect current SSR logs and all corresponding backend's logs for the current browser session, which can lead to a huge amount of logs and inefficient debugging.

 Debug and testing